 Nursing can be an exceptionally rewarding career, giving you the chance to make countless lives better.
 But if you’re looking to advance your career by earning a master’s degree and moving from an RN to MSN, you may be unsure which of the many fields of nursing is best for you.
 One to consider is the psychiatric-mental health field.

-Demand for psychiatric nurses is expected to grow by 26% by the year 2020.* That’s a lot of rapid growth, and it is sure to open up opportunities for nurses who specialize in psychiatry, particularly those who have earned a Master of Science in Nursing with a Psychiatric-Mental Health Nurse Practitioner (PMHNP) specialization.
+Demand for nurse practitioners is expected to grow by 26% by the year 2028.1 That’s a lot of rapid growth, and it is sure to open up opportunities for nurses who specialize in psychiatry, particularly those who have earned a Master of Science in Nursing with a Psychiatric-Mental Health Nurse Practitioner (PMHNP) specialization.

 Simply put, an MSN with a PMHNP specialization is an MSN degree focused on advanced clinical work with psychiatric and mental health patients.
 As with other nurse practitioner-focused MSN programs, the PMHNP program trains you to work in a manner similar to that of a physician.
-As such, it can put you in position to fill much-needed healthcare provider jobs and earn an average salary of $65,000 to $95,000 per year, which represents some of the highest nursing salaries in the U.S.†
+As such, it can put you in position to fill much-needed healthcare provider jobs and earn an average salary of more than $108,000 per year, which represents some of the highest nursing salaries in the U.S.2, 1

 A master’s degree in nursing with a PMHNP specialization will prepare you to assess psychiatric and mental health patients, diagnose psychiatric and mental health conditions, provide appropriate therapy for those patients and conditions, and prescribe medication.
 Specifically, a master’s in nursing program with a PMHNP specialization will prepare you to: